Quadrilateral Security Dialogue: Comparisons to NATO

 though no joint statement was produced from the meeting.
 With a visit by Australian Prime Minister Scott Morrison to Tokyo, Australia and Japan agreed in principle to a defence pact that will increase military ties.

 In 2021, Li Jimming, the Chinese ambassador to Bangladesh, warned Bangladesh not to join the Quad saying any attempt to do so would seriously damage relations with China.
-The ambassador described the Quad as “a military alliance aimed against China’s resurgence.”
+The ambassador described the Quad as "a military alliance aimed against China's resurgence."
 Within Bangladesh these comments attracted criticism both from the government and otherwise for infringing on Bangladesh's sovereignty.
 Following the controversy Li Jimming walked back his statement saying that he was only expressing his personal view on the issue.
-However the Chinese Foreign Ministry appeared to defend the ambassador with Hua Chunying stating that “We all know what kind of mechanism the Quad is.
-China opposes certain countries’ efforts to form an exclusive clique, portray China as a challenge, and sow discord between regional countries and China.”
+However the Chinese Foreign Ministry appeared to defend the ambassador with Hua Chunying stating that "We all know what kind of mechanism the Quad is.
+China opposes certain countries' efforts to form an exclusive clique, portray China as a challenge, and sow discord between regional countries and China."

 Expanding scope

 On 3 March 2021, The White House, now under president Biden, issued the "Interim National Security Strategic Guidance", and two days later, Australian Prime Minister Morrison announced that the leaders of the Quad would hold their first-ever meeting virtually.
 Morrison said he had discussed arrangements with US President Joe Biden and Vice President Kamala Harris in recent weeks.

 The next week, on 12 March, the first summit meeting was held virtually by US President Biden.
+In a joint statement, the Quad members described "a shared vision for a Free and Open Indo-Pacific" and a "rules-based maritime order in the East and South China seas," which they state are needed to counter Chinese maritime claims.
 Further development of the Quad included the launches of the senior-level Quad Vaccine Experts Group, the Quad Climate Working Group, and the Quad Critical and Emerging Technology Working Group.